strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 author: paolo_patierno
 ---

-Let's imagine to have a software architecture based on Apache Kafka running on an on-premise Kubernetes installation and managed by the Strimzi operators.
+Let's imagine having a software architecture based on Apache Kafka running in an on-premise Kubernetes installation and managed by the Strimzi operators.
 All the services are able to communicate with each other exchanging messages through a set of topics.
 At some point there is a new requirement to fullfil: all messages, sent to a specific topic, have to trigger some processing in the cloud via Microsoft Azure Functions already connected to an Azure Event Hub instance.
 It is a third party application already in place that we need to integrate with our own system.
-In order to avoid the producer applications to connect both the on-premise Apache Kafka cluster and to Azure Event Hub, which provides a Kafka protocol head, and sending each message twice, the best solution could be just mirroring the topic.
+In order to avoid the producing applications having to connect to both the on-premise Apache Kafka cluster and to Azure Event Hub, which provides a Kafka protocol head, and sending each message twice, the best solution could be just mirroring the topic.
-This blog post is going to show how to use the Strimzi cluster operator for configuring and deploying Kafka Mirror Maker in order to mirror topics between two different systems like Apache Kafka and Azure Event Hub.
+This blog post is going to show how to use the Strimzi cluster operator to configure and deploy Kafka Mirror Maker in order to mirror topics between two different systems like Apache Kafka and Azure Event Hub.

 <!--more-->